 In the early hours of Friday February 21, 1997, Pooky was speeding North-ward in Sophia’s car with Liam’s wife and infant daughter to escape the group.
-They had just fled after Liam requested a divorce from Emma, rejecting both Emma and their infant daughter.
+They had just fled after Liam declared he was no longer married to Emma, rejecting both Emma and their infant daughter.
 It is interesting to note that in Dom’s journal, it said that Pooky came and woke Dom up, before telling him that she was leaving the area with Emma.
 By comparison, Pooky recalls that she and Emma left Enola (after confronting Liam) and went back to Emma’s apartment to get the baby and flee North.
 Pooky recalls calling Dom from the apartment while Emma got the baby ready for travel.
 Pooky believes she never had the chance to return to her apartment to get any clothes or anything before she left.
 She believes she woke Dom up by calling on the phone, before begging Dom to not listen to Liam.
 This is a good example of how we can recall different things, many years later.
 It ultimately doesn’t matter, though it is interesting that a totally different sequence of events is remembered here.

 An editorial aside about trauma: That Narrowgate was traumatic to some of its members is absolutely beyond refute.
 In an excellent article written for The Mighty dot com, fellow Messiah alumni Donald Cribbs (who coincidentally attended Messiah during the time of Narrowgate back in the 90’s) wrote about the dangers of unprocessed trauma.
 He wrote that the trauma survivor “must shoulder the burden of that trauma for the rest of their life” and then went on to accurately describe some of the symptoms of trauma.
 As a result of Narrowgate, both Pooky and Dom have suffered from what Cribbs describes as “intrusive memories, visceral flashbacks, obliterating nightmares and surges of overwhelming emotions” and can relate to the graphic (but highly accurate) description that “each occurrence shreds through the survivor like a hail of bullets strafing their flesh and vital organs.”
 Dom and Pooky were certainly not alone here: of all the people who were affected by Narrowgate, Emma and the baby are perhaps at the very top of the list.
 It is with the greatest compassion and respect that they have been given the opportunity to move on, to forget, to heal.
 Emma, as Liam’s wife, was traumatized by the actions of her husband.
 Their infant child was certainly affected by the actions of her father when he chose to abandon them.
 Some other past members of Narrowgate have been very open in sharing their experiences for this blog.
 Some people have been supportive of the blog, but have been unwilling to share their own experiences.
 And some have chosen to simply move on, and not look back.
 Every person processes trauma in different ways – there is no room for shame here.
 Each person is the architect of their own journey through recovery and healing from Narrowgate.